oputae/predictions/README.md

 - Frontend now uses Base Mainnet price feeds via Alchemy
 - No more mock prices or fallback RPCs
 - Check Alchemy API key is valid

+**"Please approve USDC spending first" error despite showing approved**
+- This was a race condition issue that has been fixed
+- The UI now shows real-time transaction status
+- If you see "Pending..." status, wait for transaction confirmation
+- The approval step will automatically complete once the transaction is mined

 ## 🤝 Contributing